kehindeoloruntayo/text-analyzer/README.md

 # _Text Analyzer_
 ### _Text Analyser provides several functions for word processing and text analysis.
 It removes offensive words, extracts common words, bolds occurrences of a specific word, counts the total number of words, and counts the occurrences of a specific word in a text.
-It also handles form submission and updates the UI with the results._
+It also handles form submission and updates the UI with the results._ ygygiuguigiugiugiu

 ## Technology used
 * _GIT_